coloradoc/Reddit-Video-Generator/README.md

 # Reddit Video Generator
-Base/example code made for the fully automatic uploading of Reddit videos on YouTube. guiMain.py is the main file
+Base/example code made for the fully automatic uploading of Reddit videos on YouTube. guiMain.py is the main file.

 # Setup:
 You won't be able to run this right off the bat.
 You need to install the necessary APIs and pip install the packages.